plforacle/mysql-essential-bootcamp-ou-2025-main/monitoring/monitoring.md

 The Performance Schema in MySQL is a powerful tool for monitoring and analyzing the internal execution of SQL statements and their impact on the database system.
 It provides detailed information about various aspects of MySQL's performance.
 It captures information about executed statements, table IO, memory usage, locking, and more.
 The following steps help identify performance bottlenecks, monitor query execution times, and analyze database operations.

-1. Check if Performance Schema is enabled
+1. Connect to shell-mysql1

     ```bash
+    <copy> ssh -i $HOME/sshkeys/id_rsa_mysql1 opc@mysql1 </copy>
+    ```

+2. Check if Performance Schema is enabled

+    ```bash
     <copy>SHOW VARIABLES LIKE 'performance_schema';</copy>
     ```

-2. Switch to the performance_schema database
+3. Switch to the performance_schema database

     ```bash
     <copy>use performance_schema;</copy>
     ```

-3. List all tables in the performance_schema
+4. List all tables in the performance_schema

     ```bash
     <copy>show tables;</copy>
     ```

-4. Show configuration of performance data collection components
+5. Show configuration of performance data collection components

     ```bash
     <copy>SELECT * FROM performance_schema.setup_consumers</copy>
     ```

-5. Retrieve all user data (likely from a different schema)
+6. Retrieve all user data (likely from a different schema)

     ```bash
     <copy>select * from users;</copy>
     ```

-6. Query for specific statements containing 'janis' in a database:
+7. Query for specific statements containing 'janis' in a database:

     ```bash
     <copy>select * from events_statements_summary_by_digest where schema_name = 'mydatabase' and query_sample_text like '%janis%'\G;</copy>
     ```

-7. Query analyzing statements with detailed performance metrics for queries containing 't1':
+8. Query analyzing statements with detailed performance metrics for queries containing 't1':

     ```bash
     <copy>SELECT